Faiyyaz/LinkedTextViewWithEmojicons/README.md

 # CHANGELOGS

+# Ver 1.6

+Added support for highlighting urls containing `'#'` in them & make the whole text clickable.

 # Ver 1.5

 Added support for highlighting urls containing `'&'` in them & make the whole text clickable.